nnellans/bash-guide/README.md

 # Aliases

-When you think of Aliases you should think of "nicknames".
+Think of "nicknames".
 You can create an Alias to represent a complicated command, or set of commands.
-For example, if you were a Kubernetes admin you might run the following command often:  `kubectl get pods --namespace default --out wide`.
-You could create an alias for this called `kgp`.
-After that, you can simply run `kgp` instead of that long command.
+For example, instead of typing a long command with complicated parameters over and over, you could create an Alias out of it.
+Then, you would just to type the Alias name instead of the long complicated command.

 > GSG: Aliases should be avoided in scripts.
 For almost every purpose, shell functions are preferred over aliases.